cesarlgm/personal_web/content/teaching/_index.md

 <td>
 <ul>
   <br>
-  <li>Fridays 3:40 pm to 4:40 pm, </li>
+  <li>Fridays 3:30 pm to 4:30 pm, </li>
   You can book your slot <a href="https://outlook.office365.com/owa/calendar/Meetingslots@uoe.onmicrosoft.com/bookings/s/3KyNCUZjfEqzUAkxt2X8IQ2">here</a>.<br>
-  Unless stated otherwise, locations for the meetings will be announced by mail the day before the meeting.
+  If your meeting is in person, the will take place at <a href="https://maps.app.goo.gl/WagPyxj5mxZuw94u5"> Room 2.11, 31 Buccleuc Place</a>.
+Otherwise, use the link sent to your mail to join the virtual meeting.
 </ul>
 </tbody>
 </table>